The Battle for Sanders Ferry Park:A short story by Jeremy Stevens

 “Oh my god,” she shrieked, “he watched people pissing into balloons?
 How does that even work?”

 “Oh, they didn’t use real piss, that wouldn’t be right.
 They bought hygienic deer piss at a Hendersonville Sporting Goods.
-Phil said it was more expensive than they expected though, so they only got enough to fill up a hundred balloons with it.
+Phil said it was more expensive than they expected though, so they only got enough to fill up 100 balloons.
 The rest were just plain water.”
 He added, “Hey I was thinking, you wanna ride with me and Jake to Sanders Ferry tonight?”

 David didn’t need to expand on why he was going to Sanders Ferry that night.
 Everybody in the City of Hendersonville knew what was happening at Sanders Ferry that night.
 It was to be the end-all water balloon battle to beat all previous water balloon battles.
 They battled every day of Homecoming Week.
 Some battles were planned out, such as the one at Stark-Knob Boat Ramp the night before.
 And others were more impromptu, such as when Seniors saw Underclassmen at a red light, got out and pelted their cars with water balloons.
 But, this particular night was the big one.
 It was Thursday, the day before the Homecoming Game, so it was the last night of the water balloon wars.
 Unfortunately, the Seniors had an almost insurmountable advantage.
 They had early dismissal, except for the football players, of course, but their numbers were few compared to the entire Senior Class.
 They had an extra hour and a half to prepare for the night’s battle, meaning they could set up positions and have people ready early.
 Rumor had it they would have flank points all over Sanders Ferry Park, and they planned to have dozens of Seniors with balloons hiding in the only entrance point to the park, waiting to hit all the underclassmen as they entered the park.